“For ye have not received the spirit of bondage again to fear;

 (Romans 8:15)

-When Jesus prayed, he addressed the God of heaven and Creator of all things with the reverent familial word a child would use for his father, Abba.
-For this reason, we should consider this word more closely in order to understand its significance.
+When Jesus prayed, He addressed the God of heaven and Creator of all things with the reverent familial word a child would use for his father, Abba.
+For this reason, this word should be considered more closely to understand its significance.

-Commonly, abba is an Aramaic word used by Aramaic-speaking people when addressing their earthly father; and it is the first word middle Eastern children learn.
-It is also used to address a respected person of rank.
-For example, a student might use this term to address a teacher.
+Commonly, abba is an Aramaic word used by Aramaic-speaking people when addressing their earthly father; and it is the first word Middle Eastern children learn.
+It is also used to address a respected person of rank, as when a student addresses a teacher.

-“Abba” appears three times in the New Testament – in Mark 14:36, Romans 8:15, and Galatians 4:6.
-In addition, in all three occurrences the phrase is used in fervent prayers.
-In Mark 14:36, for example, Jesus uses this word when praying in the Garden of Gethsemane before he is arrested and taken to be crucified.
-Jesus used abba in reference to his heavenly Father, and he taught his disciples to follow his example.
+Abba appears three times in the New Testament—Mark 14:36, Romans 8:15, and Galatians 4:6.
+In all three cases, the phrase occurs in fervent prayer.
+In Mark 14:36, Jesus uses this word when praying in the Garden of Gethsemane before being arrested and taken to be crucified.
+He referred to His heavenly Father as abba, and taught His disciples to follow His example.

-In each of these three instances as well, the Greek expression ho patēr (“the Father”) immediately follows.
-So when the Aramaic “abba” is used, it is then translated for those Greek readers who may not know Aramaic.
-In this way the original Greek in each case reads Abba, ho patēr (using both Aramaic and Greek side by side in a single phrase).
+In each instance, the Greek expression ho patēr (“the Father”) immediately follows.
+This means that when the Aramaic abba is used, it is directly translated for Greek readers unfamiliar with Aramaic.
+The original Greek reads Abba, ho patēr, joining both languages side by side in a single phrase.

 Kenneth Baily rightly said, “This Aramaic word affirms both respect in addressing a superior and a profound personal relationship between the one who uses it and the one addressed.
 It is easy to understand why the early Christian church continued to use it even while praying in Greek.
 It invoked the quality of relationship the believer had with God through Christ.
 The early Christian use of the Lord’s Prayer substantiates this meaning.”[1]